 - that outputs are presented in a form that allows re-use of the work, including via text-mining

-Citations: Citation data was provided to some sub-panels in REF 2014 to inform the peer review process.
+Citation data: This was provided to some sub-panels in REF 2014 to inform the peer review process.
 Anecdotal evidence suggests reviewers are using these to judge borderline papers or to compare papers, with a high citation count tipping the score into the higher classification.
 It is proposed in the consultation that citations will be used in REF 2021 in a similar way to REF 2014 (i.e. used to inform peer review in some UOAs).

 The assessment of the environment part of REF 2014 was measured by a narrative plus metrics (PGR completions and research income awarded).
 Assessment was based on the vitality and sustainability of the research environment (e.g. culture, staff development opportunities, career breaks, targeted recruitment, etc.).
-The consultation proposes to retain the environment element but to split it between an institutional environment narrative (7.5% weighting) and a UOA-level environment narrative (7.5% weighting).
+This is expected to be the same in REF 2021 but with more reliance on metrics alongside the narrative.

-The impact element of REF 2014 was measured via impact case studies (the impact strategy will be incorporated into the environment section).
+The impact element of REF 2021 will be measured via impact case studies (the impact strategy will be incorporated into the environment section).
 For the purposes of the REF 2014, impact was defined as an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia.
 Impact included, but was not limited to, an effect on, change or benefit to: